1shakti/socialconnection/README.md

 ### Steps
 * To add User, You have to enter name in text box then click on add user button.
 In right side you can see added user's list.
 * After adding all user's.
 To Link between two user.
 Select user from user dropdown and select friend from friend dropdown then click on  Add Edge button after clikcing it will be link.
-* To link do it same thnik for all.
+* To link other peoples do it same thing for all.
 * To see Link between two user.
 Select two people from dropdown, the application will show the degree of separation.